-Rust on metal objects are a tell-tale sign of excess moisture.
+Rust on metal objects is a tell-tale sign of excess moisture.
 This is doubly true if rust can be found in areas not exposed to the outside.

 Rust forms when iron and oxygen react to water or moisture in the air.

-Rust generally manifest as brown-orange mark.
+Rust generally manifest as a brown-orange mark.
 If left unchecked, it can make metal corrode over time.

 This ultimately makes appliances fragile and can even make the structure of your home unsafe.